A penalized distributed lag non-linear Lee-Carter framework for regional weekly mortality forecasting: Conclusion

 \section{Conclusion}

-This paper develops and implements a new high-resolution stochastic mortality projection model that extends the classic Lee-Carter framework to a weekly, region and age-specific context.
+This paper develops and implements a new high-resolution stochastic mortality projection model that extends the classic Lee-Carter framework to a weekly, regional, and age-specific context.
 Our model is specifically designed to disentangle the baseline seasonal mortality patterns from the acute impacts of heat waves, cold spells, and influenza outbreaks.
 The methodological innovation lies in the integration of distributed lag non-linear models (DLNMs) within a multi-population Negative Binomial Lee-Carter structure.
 This allows for an in-depth quantification of the non-linear and delayed effects of temperature and influenza on mortality, while accounting for overdispersion.
 The application of spatial penalization via a Laplacian smoothness prior ensures a coherent estimation of these effects across neighboring regions.

 Through a case study on French data from 1990 to 2019, we calibrate our proposed framework and validate the model's performance.
 First, we obtain a good in-sample fit and capture seasonal patterns and extreme mortality events well.
 Pearson residuals confirm a good overall fit.
 Second, the mortality impacts of both heat and influenza show a strong, increasing effect with age, with the oldest age groups (90+) showing the highest relative risk.
 Third, the strength of the temperature-mortality and influenza-mortality associations varies significantly between regions in France.
-The effects of heat are immediate with a clear harvesting effect (mortality displacement), whereas the effects of influenza peak immediately and gradually decrease over several weeks.
+The effects of heat are immediate, with a clear harvesting effect (mortality displacement), whereas the effects of influenza peak immediately and gradually decrease over several weeks.
 Third, our model shows superior predictive performance compared to benchmark specifications, with particularly strong gains at older ages.
+While improvements in mortality forecasts are more limited when exogenous variables must be forecasted, the proposed framework leads to clear gains in terms of predictive distributions, as reflected by improved CRPS and interval scores.

 The model in its current form is designed mainly for short- to medium-term mortality forecasts.
 The proposed framework is therefore particularly valuable for insurers to price short- to medium-term life-contingent insurance products or for public health to assess excess mortality across different administrative regions and age groups within a country.
 However, the model is less suitable for long-term mortality projections, as the seasonal (weekly) component is currently assumed to be fixed over time, whereas empirical evidence indicates that seasonal mortality patterns may change over longer horizons \citep{madaniyazi2022seasonal}.
 Future extensions of this work could therefore deal with incorporating a time-varying seasonal component in the model, which could capture potential shifts in seasonal mortality patterns.